Exabyte-io/rewotes/seankwarren/Flowchart-Designer.md

 ### Potential Improvement User Stories:
 - [ ] ~~As an end user, I should be able to edit the JSON and have the flowchart update accordingly.~~
 - [ ] ~~As an end user, I should be able to use the comparison nodes as a gate to decide whether another node should be executed.~~
-- [ ] As an end user, the input nodes should be exapandable to include multiple values each with their own handle.
+- [ ] ~~As an end user, the input nodes should be exapandable to include multiple values each with their own handle.~~
 - [ ] As an end user, I should be able to click on a button called 'clear' to clear the flowchart.
 - [ ] ~~As an end user, I should be able to click on a button called 'restore' to put the previously clear flowchart back in place.~~

-TODO: when op nodes are loaded back in the state is correct, but the displayed values are not.